-NPNRD Annual Short-Term Accretion Target
+NPNRD Annual Short-Term Accretions Targets

 Year North Platte River (AF)

 2019 23,300

 2020 23,400

 2021 23,500

 2022 23,500

 2023 23,600

 2024 23,700

-2025 23,800
+2025 23,700

 2026 23,900

 2027 23,900

 2028 24,000

 2029 24,100

-The values shown in Table 1, given in acre-feet (AF), are the best estimate of accretion targets for the next increment of the IMP from the trend line of modeled accretions from the most recent Robust Review, which analyzed groundwater only irrigation development after 1997, expansion of municipal and industrial uses after 1997, and management activities through 2013 in NPNRD.
-The methods used to develop these targets for the NPNRD are described in the Robust Review Report and in Chapter 8.
-A graph of the complete Robust Review Results can be found in Chapter 8.
+The values shown in Table 1, given in acre-feet (AF), are the best estimate of accretion targets for the second increment of the IMP from the trend line of modeled accretions from the most recent Robust Review, which analyzed groundwater only irrigation development after 1997, expansion of municipal and industrial uses after 1997, and management activities through 2013 in NPNRD.
+The methods used to develop these targets for the NPNRD are described in the 2019 Robust Review Report and in Chapter 8 of this IMP.
+A graph of the complete 2019 Robust Review results can also be found in Chapter 8.
 Using the trend line values as the targets recognizes the variability in the modeled Robust Review results.
-Since the variability is primarily caused by the climate used to simulate the future, it is not expected that the observed conditions will match the modeled conditions; therefore any future analysis used to compare to these targets must also account for this variability and be adjusted accordingly with an updated trend line and interannual variability range.
-The accretion amounts shown in Table 1 and these targets are subject to change based upon the most current Robust Review (described in Section 10.7.3.2), which will use the best scientific data and information available.
+Since the variability is primarily caused by the climate used to simulate the future, it is not expected that the observed conditions will match the modeled conditions; therefore any future analysis compared to these targets must also account for this variability and be adjusted accordingly with an updated trend line and interannual variability range.
+The accretion amounts shown in Table 1 and these targets are subject to change based upon the next Robust Review (described in Section 10.7.3.2), which will use the best scientific data and information available.
 The process for revising the IMP, if the targets change, is outlined in Section 10.9.